enisaeu/ECSF/README.md

 npm run build
 ```

-After the build completes, the production-ready files will be available in the `./build` directory..
+After the build completes, the production-ready files will be available in the `./build` directory.